fehawen/arch-guide/README.md

 $ fdisk -l
 ```

-Note that e.g. `/dev/sda<number>` are the partitions, i.e. `/dev/sda` is the main hard drive's alias which we'll use in the next step.
+Note that e.g. `/dev/sda<number>` are the partitions, i.e. `/dev/sda` is the main hard drive's alias which we'll use in the next step and `<number>` is the number suffix to identify each partition.

-Proceed using a partition manager, which is easier for a rookie like me.
+Next, we'll proceed using the `cfdisk` partition manager.

 ```
 $ cfdisk /dev/sda